Antonio Despuig y Dameto

 Antonio Despuig y Dameto (30 March 1745 – 2 May 1813) was a Spanish archbishop and cardinal.
-He was Archbishop of Seville (1795–1799) and Latin Patriarch of Antioch (1799–1813).
-He was born in Palma, Majorca.
-He was made a cardinal by pope Pius VII.
-He died in Lucca.
+He was Archbishop of Seville from 1795 to 1799 and was a big supporter of the beatification of the Mallorquín nun Catalina Tomas which was finally achieved on 12 August 1792 when pope Pius VI beatified her.
+He then became Latin Patriarch of Antioch in 1799 and was made cardinal by pope Pius VII.
+He died in Lucca in 1813.